bbdhx/Swift-note-Caculator/README.md

 # Swift-notebook&calculator
-something about Swift

-This is a notebook with calculator;  //这是一个带有计算器的笔记本软件;

 ## introdunction：

-1.

-2.
+- 1. This is a notebook with a calculator.

+- 2. This is a notebook with a function plotter.

+- 3. You can set the color of the manuscript at will.

 ...loading...